Skip to page content

 </div>

-Note: the gaps have the same spacing CSS variables as margins and paddings.
+Note: flex and grid these gaps have the same spacing CSS variables as margins and paddings.

 Flex and container queries

-Baselayer has three @contaner controlled flex classes that will take effect at the following container widths up — use one of these instead of simply flex on your outer block element:
+Baselayer has @contaner controlled flex and all flex modifier classes (including the gap-* classes) that will take effect at the following container widths up — use one of these instead of simply flex on your outer block element:

-• sm:flex — flex at container width 640px and up
+• xs:flex, and modifiers sm:flex-start etc. — flex at container width 512px and up

-• md:flex — flex at container width 960px and up
+• sm:flex, and modifiers sm:flex-start etc. — flex at container width 768px and up

-• lg:flex — flex at container width 1280px and up
+• lg:flex, and modifiers lg:flex-start etc. — flex at container width 1280px and up

 </nav>